Pacific Grand

 No analysis available

-I searched for fee simple, leasehold, ground lease, lease expiry, and renewal language, but found no specific lease-expiry year.
-The remarks instead include fee simple references, which suggest no lease-expiry date is being disclosed here.
+I searched for leasehold, ground lease, lease expiry, renewal, and expiration language, but found no specific lease-end year.
+One remark instead says "fee simple," which suggests this feature is not applicable here.

-The remarks clearly indicate full building insurance coverage, with one listing stating the building is "100% HURRICANCE INSURED."
-I also looked for related phrases like fully insured, walls-in coverage, or comprehensive building insurance, and the evidence supports a true value with high confidence.
+The remarks provide clear evidence that the building is fully insured, with an explicit statement of "100% HURRICANCE INSURED."
+I also checked for other phrases like fully insured, full insurance, walls-in coverage, and comprehensive building insurance, and the coverage language is strongly supported.

 No analysis available

-I searched the remarks for explicit fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection.
-None of the public remarks mention a fire/life safety evaluation result, so this cannot be confirmed from the provided text.
+I searched the public remarks for explicit fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, and passed fire inspection.
+Nothing in the listings confirmed this feature, so it remains unverified from remarks.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.